Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Returns the current UTC date as a value in 'yyyy-MM-dd'.
+Returns the current UTC date as a value in 'YYYY-MM-DD'.

 Return type: DATE